Faculty (company): Conflict of interest concerns

 Faculty has connections to political figures in UK government.
 In some instances, Faculty's government contracts have raised conflict of interest concerns.
 Faculty said it complies with conflict of interest best practices and government procurement procedures.

 Faculty founder Marc Warner's brother was a political advisor with access to the meetings of the Scientific Advisory Group for Emergencies (SAGE).
-His brother also worked with Dominic Cummings on the Vote Leave campaign that Faculty was later hired for.
+His brother also worked with Dominic Cummings on the Vote Leave campaign for which Faculty was later hired.
 A Faculty executive was on the board of CDEI, when CDEI chose to hire Faculty.
 Faculty said the executive recused himself from the decision.
-The Department of Health gave Faculty £400,000 worth of COVID-related contracts without getting competitive bids due to an “urgent need to bring in additional analytics support to help inform our response to the coronavirus pandemic,” according to the department.
+The Department of Health gave Faculty £400,000 worth of COVID-related contracts without getting competitive bids due to an "urgent need to bring in additional analytics support to help inform our response to the coronavirus pandemic", according to the department.
 Additionally, politician Lord Agnew the Cabinet Minister with responsibility for promoting the use of technology in public services, owned £90,000 worth of Faculty's shares.
 Agnew gave up control of his shares in the company in September 2020.

 During Faculty's COVID-related work, Faculty founder Marc Warner attended a SAGE meeting, raising criticisms about the prospects of a private company influencing government policies.
 Warner said he was there at their client's request and would attend whatever meetings their client, the National Health Service, felt were useful.
 The project also prompted concerns regarding the privacy of patient data used for the project.
 The company responded that it did not have access to any health data through its work on the project and the data was anonymous.